 Certain Crohn’s medications may cause reductions in sperm counts.
 If you are considering having children, check with your doctor to ensure your Crohn’s medication will not interfere.

 Research shows that men with Crohn’s are four to five times more likely to be diagnosed with Prostate Cancer.
 Researchers believe this correlation stems from the constant inflammation in the rectum, which is located right next to the prostate.
 Talk to your doctor about routine prostate cancer screenings.

 The link between IBD and depression is suspected to stem from the condition interfering with quality of life and the effects of gut health on the brain.
 Research also shows that men are less likely to seek treatment for depression than women, leaving a lot of cases undiagnosed.
 Treating depression can be a critical piece of managing your Crohn’s Disease.
 We recommend reaching out to a therapist, counselor, or friends and family to help find the right treatment path.

 Crohn’s Disease Symptoms for Women and Men

 Outside of these gender-specific symptoms, both women and men tend to experience similar Crohn’s Disease symptoms.
 The most common symptoms are:

-- Weight loss: weight loss has many causes, so it is important to work with your dietitian to determine the root cause of potential weight loss.
+Weight loss has many causes, so it is important to work with your dietitian to determine the root cause of potential weight loss.
 Factors include loss of appetite (from medication, discomfort, etc.), nutrient loss, malabsorption, medication, and even hormone imbalance

-- Skin conditions: skin problems are the second most common Crohn's complication that occurs outside of your GI tract.
+Skin problems are the second most common Crohn's complication that occurs outside of your GI tract.
 You may experience bumps, sores, or blisters across your body

 Crohn’s Disease Triggers